abinit/abinit/doc/developers/new_testsuite.md

 * mapping containing scalars
 * tables in CSV format (which is more like an extension of the standard)

-A more detailed discussion about the Fortran API is given in the XXX section.

 !!! important

     YAML is not designed to handle large amount of data therefore it should